mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

 sort related items in ascending order
 #### Descending
 sort related items in descending order
+####
+Represents the ascending order direction.
+####
+Represents a short form of the ascending order direction.
+####
+Represents the descending order direction.
+####
+Represents a short form of the descending order direction.

+## Class: System.Linq.Search.OrderDirectionsConstants
+Provides constants for order directions.
+### Fields

+#### Ascending
+Represents the ascending order direction.
+#### AscendingShort
+Represents a short form of the ascending order direction.
+#### Descending
+Represents the descending order direction.
+#### DescendingShort
+Represents a short form of the descending order direction.

+## Class: System.Linq.Search.SearchQuery`1
+Represents a search query with filtering and sorting options for a specific model.The type of the model.

+## Class: System.Linq.Search.SearchQuery
+Represents a generic search query with filtering and sorting options.
+### Properties

+#### CurrentPage
+Gets or sets the current page number.
+#### PageSize
+Gets or sets the page size.
+#### ExcludePageCount
+Gets or sets a value indicating whether to exclude page count from the result.
+#### SearchTerm
+Gets or sets the search term.
+#### Filter
+Gets or initializes the filters for the query.
+#### OrderBy
+Gets or initializes the sorting options for the query.
+### Methods

+#### ToString
+Generates a string representation of the search query.

+##### Return value
+A string representation of the search query.

 ## Class: System.Reflection.EnumExtensions
 Provides extension methods for working with enumerations.